-Tuscora Park Health and Wellness Foundation is pleased to announce the first grant awards of 2020.
-The Foundation granted a total of $44,362 to 11 area nonprofit organizations serving Barberton.
+Tuscora Park Health and Wellness Foundation is pleased to announce the second quarter grant awards of 2020.
+The Foundation granted a total of $38,168 to five area nonprofit organizations serving Barberton and surrounding areas.

 Tuscora Park Health & Wellness Foundation is a private and independent philanthropic organization and awards grants on a quarterly basis.
-For the next grant cycle, proposals are due April 15, 2020.
-For those nonprofits interested in applying to Tuscora Park Health and Wellness Foundation, please download a grant application from www.barbertoncf.org/our-foundation/tuscora-park-health-wellness-foundation/ or contact Carrie Herman, Director of Community Impact for Barberton Community Foundation, at 330-745-5995.
+For the next grant cycle, proposals are due July 15, 2020.
+The Foundation asks any grant applicant to first submit a Letter of Inquiry (LOI) before submitting their application.
+More information about the LOI process is available online at www.barbertoncf.org/grants.
+For those nonprofits interested in applying to Tuscora Park Health and Wellness Foundation, please download a grant application from www.barbertoncf.org/our-foundation/tuscora-park-health-wellness-foundation/ or contact Carrie Herman, Director of Community Impact for Barberton Community Foundation, at 330-745-5995 or email her at firstname.lastname@example.org.
 Proposals must promote health and wellness opportunities to the residents of Summit and contiguous counties.